-Recently, while tabling at DC Zine Fest someone asked me "how long have you been doing this?"
+While tabling at the last DC Zine Fest someone asked "how long have you been doing this?"
 She was pointing down at the zines on my table.
 The answer is "more than half my life".
 I started making zines after a girl down the shore handed me an issue of Cometbus & said "you have to read this".
 I was sixteen years old.
 I made my first zine soon after reading that one.
 (What's a zine you ask?)

 I've been writing my current zine, Lady Teeth for about five years now.
 I used to write the zines Girl Swirl & Sub Rosa (I've also written a bunch of one-offs).
 In October 2015 I spoke on a panel at Boston Zine Fest called "Zines as Radical Resistance" where I discussed how zines are a part of my recovery and sobriety.
 In April 2016 I was part of a reading for Chicago Zine Fest where I shared a piece from the new issue of Lady Teeth called "Getting Sober & Staying Sober".